Mekong River Delta:

 Sacred Spices and Floating Magic

-When I first arrived in Can Tho, I wasn’t sure what to expect.
-Although I’d heard it was the “capital” of the Mekong Delta, I also knew it had become something of a tourist magnet.
+When I first arrived in Can Tho – a large city on the Mekong river delta, I wasn’t sure what to expect.
+Although I’d heard it was the “capital” of the Mekong Delta, I also knew it had become something of a tourist magnet, especially the floating market area.
 Nevertheless, I was curious.
 Could this river city still surprise me?

 It turns out, it absolutely could.